luskin/core/README.md

 After cloning the repository, follow the following few steps to be up and running locally.

-1. In one terminal, run `pnpm docker`.
+1. In one terminal, run `yarn docker`.
 Wait for docker to finish booting, and keep it live.
-2. Once docker is up, in another terminal, run `pnpm db:migrate`.
+2. Once docker is up, in another terminal, run `yarn db:migrate`.
 This will migrate your local Postgres database.
 3. Begin developing in any of the applications you wish.
 The root [package.json](./package.json) will contain all the dev commands you need.
-For example, if you'd like to develop on the `api`, simply run `pnpm dev:api` in the root of the monorepo and you should be up-and-running.
+For example, if you'd like to develop on the `api`, simply run `yarn dev:api` in the root of the monorepo and you should be up-and-running.

 ### Modules